-I also would like to thank those who had the fate of using the early versions of this system, suggested extensions or reported bugs.
+Our special thanks goes to those who had the fate of using the early versions of this system, suggested extensions or reported bugs.
 Among them are Anjo Anjewierden, Huub Knops, Bob Wielinga, Wouter Jansweijer, Luc Peerdeman, Eric Nombden, Frank van Harmelen, Bert Rengel.

-Martin Jansche (jansche@novell1.gs.uni-heidelberg.de) has been so kind to reorganise the sources for version 2.1.3 of this manual.
+Martin Jansche (jansche@novelll.gs.uni-heidelberg.de) has been so kind to reorganise the sources for version 2.1.3 of this manual.
 Horst von Brand has been so kind to fix many typos in the 2.7.14 manual.
 Thanks!
+Randy Sharp fixed many issues in the 6.0.x version of the manual.

 Bart Demoen and Tom Schrijvers have helped me adding coroutining, constraints, global variables and support for cyclic terms to the kernel.
-Tom has provided the integer interval constraint solver, the CHR compiler and some of the coroutining predicates.
+Tom Schrijvers has provided a first clp(fd) constraint solver, the CHR compiler and some of the coroutining predicates.
+Markus Triska contributed the current clp(fd) implementation.